 What you will learn

-- Understand the architectural considerations for stability, maintainability, and resilience for effective RPA solution design.
+- Understand the architectural considerations for stability, maintainability, and resilience to design an effective RPA solution.

 - Interact with cross-functional teams for seamless RPA implementation.